spl/clang-cxx11-darwin-test/README.md

-This is an experiment to demonstrate a problem when running `clang++` and `--target=x86_64-apple-darwin` on older versions of macOS using [Travis-CI] to run the same command on all of the [macOS versions] supported by it.
+This repository demonstrates a problem when running `clang++` and `--target=x86_64-apple-darwin` on older versions of macOS using [Travis-CI] to run the same command on all of the [supported macOS versions].

 [Travis-CI]: https://travis-ci.com/spl/clang-cxx11-darwin-test/jobs/203303926
 [macOS versions]: https://docs.travis-ci.com/user/reference/osx/#macos-version